damburgey/handlebrake/README.md

 ## Version History

 * 0.9c
-	* Added -IncludeOnly
+	* Added -IncludeOnly, defaults to false, add -IncludeOnly to enable
-	* Added -IncludeOnlyString
+	* Added -IncludeOnlyString (one or more values to filter file names by, to limit the scope of the queue to only requested values)

 * 0.9b
 	* Added job queue average compression & space savings (GB) to progress bar